 A.S.
 Allied Health

-Why Allied Health?This program provides a course of study for those students interested in careers in a variety of health care professions.
-This option is designed for highly motivated students who have a strong interest ingraduate training beyond a bachelor's degree or in health-related professional studies such as Physical or Occupational Therapy, Exercise Science, Athletic Training, Pharmacy, or Medicine.
+Why Allied Health?This two-year (60(62) credit) emphasis provides a course of study for those students interested in careers in a variety of healthcare professions.
+This option is designed for highly motivated students who have a strong interest in graduate training beyond a bachelor’s degree or health-related professional studies such as physical or occupational therapy, exercise science, athletic training, pharmacy, or medicine.
 As undergraduate degree and professional program admissions requirements vary, students should work closely with their academic advisor to select electives or request substitutions where appropriate.
-Students are strongly encouraged to identify a program and transfer school of interest early in their academic career to better inform the advising, course selection and transfer process.
-Students should consult the catalog of the institution to which they expect to transfer and select appropriate courses in consultation with their advisor.
+Students are strongly encouraged to identify a program and transfer school of interest early in their academic career to better inform the advising, course selection, and transfer process.

 Upon completion of this program students will:

 |First Year - Fall Semester 17(16) Credits||Credits|

 WRIT 101WRIT 101 - College Writing I

 This is an introductory writing course with emphasis on writing to a targeted audience.
 College Writing I prepares students for success in a wide variety of academic and vocational writing concerns.
 The writing process, formal voice, audience concerns, close reading strategies, effective styles and techniques, and the use of the computer as a writing tool are covered.
 Asserting and supporting a central claim and using MLA documentation and format are addressed.
 Pre-requisite: appropriate placement.